linwoodc3/LC3-Creations/DDL/namedentityblog/blogdraft.md

 ### Reporting and Visualization

-We are in the Reporting and Visualization step of the <href id="pipe"><a href="#pipeline" title="Jump back to data science pipeline graphic.">data science pipeline</a> .
-Looking at our crude calcuations above, we have some quick takeaways.
+We move to the **Reporting and Visualization step** of the <href id="pipe"><a href="#pipeline" title="Jump back to data science pipeline graphic.">data science pipeline</a> .
+Looking at our crude metrics above, we have some quick takeaways.
 All the NERC tools extract at least one true positive entity from the top section successfully.
 A small discussion of results highlights an approach to use NERC tools for different tasks:

 * The **NLTK Standard Chunker** has perfect accuracy and recall but lacks in the precision department.
 It succesfully extracted all the authors for the document, but also extracted 3 false entities.
 NLTK's chunker would serve well in an entity extraction pipeline where the data scientist is concerned with identifying all possible entities